scipion-em/docs/docs/developer/tutorials/creating-a-basic-plugin-from-template.rst

 ===================================
 Follow these steps:

-1. Open a new terminal and move to Scipion3's directory:
+1. Open a new terminal and move to Scipion's directory:

 .. code-block:: bash

     cd scipion3/dir/

-2. Execute Scipion3:
+2. Start Scipion:

 .. code-block:: bash